dlcs/iiif-presentation/docs/rfcs/0003-identity-rewrites.md

 * `CollectionPublic` - paths for public/hierarchical collection requests
 * `CollectionPrivate` - paths for private/API collection requests
 * `Canvas` - single canvas as it's same for public + private

+### Asset Paths

+IIIF-Presentation will never update the path for an asset, this logic belongs in Orchestrator and shouldn't be copied over.
+A Manifest will only ever have 1 set of ids for assets, they won't differ per incoming IIIF-Presentation hostname.

+To allow some degree of control over the Asset paths used, each customer can have a specific `OrchestratorUrl` that is used to generate the base NamedQuery (with a default fallback for not specified).
+The generated NamedQuery will then use his hostname and any configured PathTemplates to output approproate Ids.

 ## Proxy Expectations